5.5 Employee vs. Independent Contractor

 5.5.2 Continuing Education

-The majority of cases where this “determination of status’ is involved would be in those situations involving continuing education classes.
+The majority of cases where this “determination of status’ is necessary involves continuing education classes.
 In general, the following table will dictate whether or not a person is to be classified as an employee or an independent contractor relative to continuing education classes.

 5.5.3 Additional Compensation for University System of Georgia Employees

-GA Law (Code Section 45-10-25) “Exceptions to prohibitions on transactions with State agencies” is specific as to the types of services that can be utilized between University System units and in each instance an agreement between the presidents of the institutions must be consummated.
+GA Law (Code Section 45-10-25) “Exceptions to prohibitions on transactions with State agencies” is specific as to the types of services that can be utilized between USG units and in each instance an agreement between the presidents of the institutions must be consummated.
 Reference 5.3.3 Dual Appointment/Shared Employees for additional information.

 Note: Please review Section 5.3, Employee Pay for additional information.